nc2U/ub/README.md

 ## Modify docker-compose.yml file

-* Modify the values ​​in the section below to the values ​​you want to use.
+* Modify the values in the section below to the values you want to use.

 ```
     MYSQL_DATABASE: my-db-name
     MYSQL_USER: my-db-user